tanmaypanat/osmo_api/README.md

 - docker compose up -d or docker-compose up -d  // depending on docker version
 - docker ps // confirms container is up and running

+- server will run on localhost:8080, make sure no other process has that.